Silvia Solymosyová: Artistic Swimming

 In the mixed duet free routine at the 2022 European Aquatics Championships, she won the bronze medal with her partner Jozef Solymosy with a score of 77.0333 points.
 She also won a bronze medal in the mixed duet technical routine with a score of 75.5914 points.

 International championships

+Social Media and content creation

+Solymosyová began creating short-form video content on TikTok in December 2019, becoming the first swimmer to reach 1 million followers on TikTok.
+She is also a YouTuber.
+Her YouTube channel has over 297,000 subscribers and 248 million views as of May 2025.

+Other work

+In August 2023, Solymosyová appeared as an underwater performer in the official music video for the song "Plážová" by Slovak band Polemic.